A white plate containing crispy chicken dressed with a tangy sauce and served with homemade tartar sauce.

 To Fry the Chicken

-Transfer the fried chicken to a wire rack to drain.
-Meanwhile, fry the second cutlet and transfer it to the rack.
+After 4 minutes, transfer the chicken to a wire rack or paper towel to drain excess oil.
+The residual heat will continue to cook the meat as it rests.
+Meanwhile, fry the next cutlet and transfer it to a wire rack.

-Nami's Tips: The residual heat will continue to cook the meat as it rests.
-Cleaning the oil keeps it from getting darker and dirtier with burnt crumbs.
+Nami's Tip: Cleaning the oil keeps it from getting darker and dirtier with burnt crumbs.

 • SECOND FRY: Raise the oil temperature to 350ºF (180ºC).
 Carefully place the first piece of fried chicken in the oil again.
 Fry for 30 seconds on each side.